MicrosoftDocs/power-automate-docs/articles/teams/teams-app-create.md

 ## Known issues

 - All flows that you create from within the Workflows app are located in your organization's default environment.
-- the Workflows app must be enabled in the [Microsoft Teams admin center](https://admin.teams.microsoft.com/policies/manage-apps) in order for this functionality to work.
+- The Workflows app must be enabled in the [Microsoft Teams admin center](https://admin.teams.microsoft.com/policies/manage-apps) in order for this functionality to work.

 ### See also